algobulls/algobulls_help_site/docs/broker/aliceblue.md

 * Bind your account using the Toggle button marked below

 [ ![AliceBlue](imgs/aliceblue/aliceblue_binded.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/aliceblue/aliceblue_binded.png)

-## Important Points to Note
----
-* For the non-OAuth login method, the 2FA answers for all the questions should be the same